isomerpages/nlb-biblioasia/_oct-to-dec-2012/In the Family: Family History Resources in the National Library.md

  <div style="background-color: white;">Will and Testament of Tan Kim Seng. <i>Koh Seow Chuan Donor Collection, National Library Board.
 All rights reserved.
 Koh Seow Chuan and National Library Board, Singapore, 2005.</i></div>

 *The Straits Times* and *The Singapore Free Press* are fully searchable on NewspaperSG, an online archive of Singapore news.
 Dating back to the mid-19th century, these newspapers carry announcements of births, marriages and deaths, with more details for well-known people.
 Passenger lists are also published sometimes, giving information on a person’s destination, place of embarkation and the ship’s name.
 Another useful source of information comes from notices of exhumation published in these dailies.
-Other language newspapers such as *Berita Harian*, *Nanyang Siang Pau*, *Sin Chew Jit Poh* and *Tamil Murasu* are also available through this portal although they were published much later and may have less to offer.
+Non-English-language newspapers such as *Berita Harian*, *Nanyang Siang Pau*, *Sin Chew Jit Poh* and *Tamil Murasu* are also available through this portal, although they were published much later and may have less to offer.
 Available on microfilm are other dailies such as the *Malaya Tribune*, the *Singapore Herald* and the *Singapore Standard* which are alternative sources of news.

 Whole donations of records, photographs and books with connections to well-known families such as the Wong Ah Fook Collection, the Wang Tso and Hsiu Chin Collection and the Wu Lien-Teh Collection are also gems to family historians of these pedigree families.
 The collection of Wong Ah Fook (1837-1918) donated by his great-granddaughter Datin Patricia Lim includes genealogies, wills, archival records, photographs, account books, press cuttings, maps and publications related to the family’s history.
 Mr Wang Tso and his wife Madam Chen Hsiu Chin were prominent members in the educational field in the 1950s to 1960s, particularly of Chinese institutions such as the Pay Fong High School, the Yock Eng High School and the Nanyang University.
 Their collection, donated by their daughter Mrs Lee-Wang Cheng Yeng, has over 2,000 documents, comprising mainly letters and personal documents of Mr and Mrs Wang.
 The recently donated collection of Wu Lien-Teh, a renowned physician in both Malaya and China, has unique photographs and original works by both Wu and his first wife, Ruth.[^4]